quarterback/maybe-not-now/src/routes/index.md

 Public interest design leadership, service designer, tennis coach & skeeball champ.
 </p>

-<h2>I'm currently work at <a href="https://18f.gsa.gov">18F</a> part of the federal government's Technology Transformation Services. <br /> As Head of Design, I manage one of the largest in-house design teams in the federal government, deploying designers as part of cross-functional teams to collaborate with federal (and sometimes, state) agencies on improving service delivery. </h2>
+<h2>I work at 18F part of the federal government's Technology Transformation Services.
+As Head of Design, I manage one of the largest in-house design teams in the federal government, deploying designers as part of cross-functional teams to collaborate with federal (and sometimes, state) agencies on improving service delivery.</h2>

 Prior to joining senior leadership at 18F, I served as a design manager, staffing lead, and individual contributor on engagements with agencies with the Centers for Medicare & Medicaid, Department of Defense, Federal Trade Commission, and others.